Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: Rank, generalised hyperbolicity and interval growth

 \begin{proof} For any $c\in [a,b]$, there exists some $x\in X$ such that $c=\mu(a,b,x)$.
 Now by axiom (C1), we have

 which implies $c\in B(a,\rho(r))$.
 The second statement follows directly by the definition of bounded geometry. \end{proof}

-For the remainder of this section we will specialise to the context of \emph{uniformly discrete quasi-geodesic} coarse median spaces with bounded geometry.
-Recall that in a quasi-geodesic coarse median space $(X,d,\mu)$ we can always choose $\rho$ in (C1) to have the form $\rho(t)=Kt+H_0$ for some constant $K,H_0>0$.
+For the remainder of this section, we will specialise to the context of \emph{uniformly discrete quasi-geodesic} coarse median spaces with bounded geometry.
+Recall that for a metric space $(X,d)$ and $C>0$, the \emph{Rips complex} is the simplicial complex, in which $\sigma=[x_0,x_1,\ldots,x_n]$ is an $n$-simplex for $x_0,x_1,\ldots,x_n \in X$ if and only if $d(x_i,x_j) \leqslant C$.

-Bowditch proved \cite{bowditch2014embedding} that in a uniformly discrete coarse median space of bounded geometry and finite rank, there is a polynomial bound on growth within intervals.
-Now given an interval $[a,b]$ in $X$, any point $x\in [a,b]$ can be written in the form $x=\mu(a,y,b)$, so:
+Bowditch proved in \cite{bowditch2014embedding} that for a uniformly discrete coarse median space of bounded geometry and finite rank, there is a polynomial bound on growth within intervals.
+Now given an interval $[a,b]$ in such a space $X$ with parameters $(K,H_0,\kappaiv,\kappav)$, any point $x\in [a,b]$ can be written in the form $x=\mu(a,y,b)$.
+Hence

 which implies that $\diam([a,b]) \leqslant 2Kd(a,b)+2H_0$.
 Taking the subset $Q=[a,b]\subseteq [a,b]_\kappaiv$ (where $[a,b]_\kappaiv$ is Bowditch's definition of coarse interval), we obtain the following as a corollary to Bowditch's result \cite[Proposition 9.8]{bowditch2014embedding}.